abstractqqq/GodetteVNFramework/README.md

 # GodetteVN, A Visual Novel Framework for Godot Users

-## I am focusing on making a game with this rn.
-No update planned unless it's a bug.
+## MOVING TO GODOT4.
+I made so many embrassing mistakes when it comes to tweens in this version... ...

 ![Godette](/Showcases/show1.png)